ultimate271/notes/journal/journal.md

 fathers bedside, and he raised his hand out to me, a gesture which even in his weakest state he continues to make for me, and I took his hand and held it.
-And at this, I began to bow my head to him, at first to his shoulder, but then I felt how strange that gesture was, so I began to move lips, covered by the mask, towards his forehead to kiss him, but hesitated as I realized he was pursing his lips to kiss me, and we met somewhat in the middle, and breifly, between the safety of the mask, we kissed eachother on the lips.
+And at this, I began to bow my head to him, at first to his shoulder, but then I felt how strange that gesture was, so I began to move my lips, covered by the mask, towards his forehead to kiss him, but hesitated as I realized he was pursing his lips to kiss me, and we met somewhat in the middle, and breifly, between the safety of the mask, we kissed eachother on the lips.
 For the first